tyler71/xyzzdesign-infectioncontrol/content/en/docs/infection-control/cdc-guidelines.md

 title: "CDC-Guidelines"
 draft: false
 ---
-Infection Prevention Practices in
+Infection Prevention Practices in Dental Settings

 ### Risks to Dental Health Care Personnel
-Dental Settings
 During a dental procedure, both patients and dental health care personnel (DHCP) risk being exposed to a vast array of pathogens via contact with bodily secrections such as blood, saliva, respiratory secretions, and contaminated equipments.
-Below are some of the common diseases patients and DHCP can contract and reccommeended infection prevention procedures
+Below are some of the common diseases both patients and DHCP can contract and recommended infection prevention procedures.
+This will prevent transmission of pathogens while keeping patients and DHCP safe and healthy.

-Bloodborne pathogens
+##### What are bloodborne pathogens?
+Bloodborne pathogens are infectious bacterium found in human blood that can potentially cause diseases in humans when if exposed.
+These pathogens included but are not limited to:
 * hepatitis B virus (HBV)
 * hepatitis C virus (HCV)
 * and human immunodeficiency virus (HIV)
+These pathogens are transmissible in health care setting via needlesticks and other sharps-related injuries may expose both patients and DHCP to bloodborne pathogens to lifelong chronic infections.
+Some of these pathogens are often carried by people unaware of their infections.
+Thus, it is necessary to

 How to protect?